Issues and Ideas

 Government Transparency and Accountability

 • The internet makes it easier than ever for county governments to be accessible and accountable, but only if a leader pushes for it.
+Yes, we post agenda and minutes online, but good luck trying to find a specific piece of information without browsing through dozens of meetings.
 As Executive I will leverage the technology we have at our disposal to ensure Portage County is an innovative leader in open government and public participation.

 Paid for by Friends of Eric Olson